-Use 9 to raise your ESM mast.
+Use 9 or click the ESM button to raise your ESM mast.
 This passive sensor detects radar signals, providing a measure of both their strength and originating bearing (shown as purple lines on the map).
 Detecting a contact by ESM provides a small boost to target solution.
-Use 9 to lower your ESM mast.
+Use 9 or click the ESM button again to lower your ESM mast.